benmvp/slides/2017/fstoco/iso-react.md

 - Logging & monitoring was even further outside my expertise
 - Thankfully I had some AMAZING back-end engineers who volunteered to help me take it to completion
 - Decided for the first consumers of new React platform to be new features
-- Checkout widget, New create, new signin apps is in production!
+- Checkout widget, Organizer onboarding, new signin apps is in production!
 - Destination team has new City Browse experience coming sooon!

 =====